Destinations Greece The Cyclades Mykonos

 Must ordergrilled octopus + horiatiki

-Family taverna on Agia Anna beach (the one near Paraga, not the Kalafatis-side Agia Anna with Spilia) — small, honest, half the price of the south-coast clubs, the only restaurant directly on the cove.
+A family taverna on Agia Anna beach (the one near Paraga, not the Kalafatis-side Agia Anna with Spilia): small, honest, half the price of the south-coast clubs, and the only restaurant directly on the cove.
 Walk-in friendly in shoulder season; reserve in August.
 The taverna lunch travellers use to recalibrate after a Nammos morning.

 Agia Anna (near Paraga)Family-runHonest pricing

-InsiderSame family since 1967 — now the third Nikolas running it.
-The owner still fishes; the catch of the day is literally his.
-Don’t confuse it with the other Agia Anna over by Kalafatis.
+InsiderSame family since 1967, now the third Nikolas running it.
+The owner still fishes, so the catch of the day is literally his.
+Don't confuse it with the other Agia Anna over by Kalafatis.

 Joanna's Nikos Place